 Water is the foundation of earth and the elixir of life on the planet.
 Millions of lives are endangered due to lack of clean, safe, drinkable water in developing countries, including India.
 Freshwater makes up only 2.5% of the total water on earth, and only 1% of freshwater is easily accessible and safe to drink.
 The rest is undrinkable saltwater.
-India itself is grappling with water crisis and trying various measures of water conservation to get over it.
-About 330 million people were affected by water scarcity across India in summer 2016.
-A new cost-effective method to make saltwater drinkable is a new ray of hope to flip the depressing pictures of water shortage the world over.
+India itself is grappling with acute water crisis and trying various measures of water conservation to get over it.

 Indian American Chaitanya Karamchedu’s method to make saltwater drinkable is being lauded as a scientific breakthrough.
 When he found that desalination is not available in many inaccessible coastal areas due to high-cost implementation, he made up his mind to develop a cost-effective solution to desalt seawater.
 He also discovered that seawater is not saturated with salt.
 It led him to work with an absorbent polymer to filter out pure water from the water bonded with salt, during his experiment in the science lab at Jesuit High School, Portland.